 Feedback email works best when it is sent about half or a day later after the customer signs up, as it gives them some time to get acquainted with your product.

 Here’s a successful example of a feedback email from BuzzSumo, a software company:

-Merging Types Together?
+Merging email types together?
 How well would it work?

 As you saw in the above example how Buzzfeed combined the three types – thank you, getting started and feedback, there’s no doubt that this makes their customers love their product.

 You are always going to include a thank you note to the customer, right?
-Depending on your business niche, you can always blend in other type of emails to either generate more sales or build a better customer service, depending on your goal.
+Depending on your business niche, you can always blend in other types of emails to either generate more sales or build better customer service, depending on your goal.

 Want to take this further to a next level?

 So what are you waiting for?
-Craft your amazing welcome email and quickly a boost in customer engagement!
+Craft your amazing welcome email and quickly boost customer engagement!

 Liked the examples in this article?
 Here are some more.